zyzou8/3100projectSubmission_group5/readme.md

 We've used php as our server side language and mysql as our database.

 ## How to use
+We use phpstudy2018 for development.
+Please copy all our files and copy it to WWW folder.
+After create local server, please enter url localhost/phpmyadmin using root and root as username and password first.
+Then please create a new database and import our local database file(db.sql).
+Then you can go to our main page by localhost.

 Enter url = "localhost" in browser in order to get access to the page

 database URL: localhost/phpmyadmin